John A. Macdonald Legacy Review

 • Tear down the statues

-by Angus MacDonald, almost 3 years ago
+by Angus MacDonald, over 3 years ago

 This was not a man worthy of admiration and deserves no pedestal.